-This subsection describes an explicit uniform test vector for the pairs $(\pi,\chi)$ as $\chi$ varies in the family $\CX_{S_0}$ of Hecke characters.
+{Let the setting, and in particular $B$ and $\pi$, be as in \S\ref{ss:set}.} This subsection describes an explicit uniform test vector for the pairs $(\pi,\chi)$ as $\chi$ varies in the family $\CX_{S_0}$ of Hecke characters.
 The next subsection describes an explicit relation between the $L$-values $L(1/2,\pi_K\otimes \chi)$ and toric periods of the test vector.